 A day of eating in Boston should include both historical and modern restaurants.
 With some planning, it’s easy to eat well in Boston.

-Eating is always an important part of my travels, whether I’m traveling solo or with Daryl.
-This trip to Boston was going to be brief, but I still wanted to squeeze in enough good meals to make a the trip memorable from a foodtripping perspective.
-Despite being busy with a conference, I strategically ate at a variety of restaurants and can confidently recommend a plan for a day of eating out in Boston, starting with breakfast and coffee.
+Food is always an important part of my travels, whether I’m traveling solo or with Daryl.
+This trip to Boston was no exception.
+Despite being busy with a conference and without 48 hours in Boston to fully explore the city and its exciting food scene, I strategically ate at a variety of Boston restaurants and can confidently recommend a plan for a day of eating local food in Boston starting with breakfast and coffee.

 Breakfast – Render Coffee